martin-mariano/MCT8classifier/README.md

 ### Demo and Instructions for use
 Jupyter-notebooks are numerated in their order of usage.
 All files needed are provided.
-1- Code for Data Exploration
+1-Explorative Data Analysis.
-2- Polyphen2 and Sift scores processing
+2-Polyphen2 and Sift scores processing.
-3- Development of the classifier
+3-Classifier development.
-4- Prediction of MCT8 mutational landscape
+4-MCT8 mutational landscape prediction.

 The run-time is <1h in total on a normal desktop computer.